roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 "How are you doing these days?"
 "Um.
 Perfect.
 Well, Yugg-chan is always doing perfect."
 "Quite so.
-I have it terrible upon my end, for Lydia had to bring up that she should destroy the bell pepper."
+I have it terrible upon my end, for Lydia had to bring up that she should destroy the bell peppers."
 "Yugg-chan cognises that.
 Inasmuch as we are connected."
 "What do you think?
 Isn't Lydia weird a little?"

-In prior of flirting, Yuuyami concluded to inspect Lydia.
+Yuuyami concluded that she need to examine Lydia, in prior of flirting.
 Perchance something abnormal is with her.

 "Yugg-chan doesn't think she is particularly weird."
 "I see..."
 "You overthinking, Mama-Yuu.
 Mama-Lydi is invariably like that."
 "No, well, so that is, indeed, however I am at somewhat uneasiness of she had  settled to destroy it.
 Lydia is not of a such type."
-"Uh-huh.
+"Um-huh.
 However Mama-Lydi's ethos is healthy in itself."
-"If that is what you say, Yugg-chan, this should be not a question of her mentality."
+"If this is what you say, Yugg-chan, this should be not a question of her mentality."

 Then again, wondered Yuuyami, am I overthinking?
 No, but,  Yuuyami reasoned:
-Nonetheless, I feel uneasy of something.
+Nonetheless, I feel uneasy in regard of something.
 Not only Lydia, but everyone else was weird likewise.
 If it is proved to be no mental abnormality, is it more physical an issue?
 By no means! they may be infected by a novel variety of the virus!?